cloudmesh-community/book/chapters/prg/python/python.md

    print('Hello!')
 ```

-The second argument to range, *11*, is not inclusive, meaning that the
+The second argument to the `range`, *11*, is not inclusive, meaning that the
 loop will only get to *10* before it finishes.
 Python itself starts
 counting from 0, so this code will also work: